%20(3)_edited.png)

 Music Therapy allows Grace to combine her love of music and helping people into one incredible role.
 She enjoys working with all populations but finds hospice and memory care to be extra special.
 In her free time, Grace enjoys spending time in the great outdoors with her husband, reading a good book, and cuddling with her cats and dogs.
 Grace cannot wait to continue to grow with MTSTL and is so excited to watch her career blossom.
 Grace provides music therapy services in both Missouri and Illinois.

-STEPHANIE BOBCIK, MT-BC
+STEPHANIE BOBCIK, LPMT, MT-BC

 Board-Certified Music Therapist